Short Answer: either €1,90 or €4.20, or €14,50.

 If in doubt, always buy online -> https://shop.oebbtickets.at/en/ticket

 This is a non-stop direct connection with the ÖBB Railjet from Vienna Airport to Vienna Central Station (Wien Hauptbahnhof).
 Depending on circumstances it can take between 15 to 30 minutes on this route.
 The trains depart every 30 minutes and costs the same as the ÖBB Sbahn 7 (€1.90 until Central Station, €4.20 with Vienna public transport network use).

 Vienna’s Central or Main Station is also connected to many other train networks in Vienna, regional trains, and international lines too.
 It is easy to transfer to another train line and there are a lot of ticket booths to buy your Vienna public transport network ticket (24, 48, 72 hour tickets, weekly, even monthly) from.

 Its renovation and expansion a few years back saw a boom in tourism around the area.
 Hotels and other accommodations are now easily accessible, bus lines going to many towns and cities have also been given their own stops.
-It is also one of the train stations where most stores are open even on Sundays.
+It is also one of the train stations where some restaurants, grocery stores, bakeries are open even on Sundays.